AymanJabr/hAI-lights-maker/README.md

 - **Server-side validation**: Each API request validates the API key again before proceeding.

 > **Note**: While we take steps to protect your API key, for production use, consider implementing more robust security measures including rate limiting, proper secret management, and proxy services.

+## Segment Processing Workflow

+The application follows a systematic process for creating video highlights:

+1. **Step 1: Video Upload and Analysis**
+   - Upload your video and adjust settings
+   - The app transcribes and analyzes the content

+2. **Step 2: Generate Individual Segments**
+   - AI identifies potential highlight segments
+   - Each segment is processed individually in sequence
+   - You can review and edit the suggested segments

+3. **Step 3: Review and Approval**
+   - Preview each segment in the built-in video player
+   - Edit segment timestamps if needed
+   - Approve segments to include in your final video

+4. **Step 4: Generate Final Output**
+   - After approving segments, you can download them individually
+   - Click the "Combine Segments Into Video" button to create a single highlight reel
+   - The combined video uses your selected format settings (YouTube, TikTok, Instagram)

+This approach separates resource-intensive tasks, preventing them from interfering with each other and providing a more reliable experience.

 ## Future Enhancements